Rachel Haot

-Rachel Haot (née Sterne) is an American businesswoman and entrepreneur.
-She was most recently Executive Director of the Transit Innovation Partnership, a public-private initiative of the Partnership for New York City and the Metropolitan Transportation Authority.
-Haot was previously the Chief Digital Officer and Deputy Secretary for Technology of New York State for two years.
-Prior to this role, Rachel served as Chief Digital Officer for the City of New York for three years, from January 2011 to December 2013.
-She also founded and ran GroundReport between 2006 and 2010.
+Rachel Haot (née Sterne, born August 15, 1983) is an American businesswoman.
+She is currently Chief of Staff at Bedrock.
+Prior to this, she was executive director of the Transit Innovation Partnership, a public-private initiative of the Partnership for New York City and the Metropolitan Transportation Authority.
+Haot was previously the chief digital officer and Deputy Secretary for Technology of New York State for two years.
+Prior to this role, Rachel was Chief Digital Officer for the City of New York from January 2011 to December 2013.
+She co-founded and ran GroundReport between 2006 and 2010.